 Tomatoes on the Top and Potatoes Under Ground

 You've probably seen the Pomato Plant advertised in gardening catalogs and maybe even wondered if it could possibly be for real.
 Well, it is and you can grow it yourself.The infamous Pomato Plant is nothing more than a graft of a potato and a tomato plant, both of which you can start on a sunny window sill in your home.

-So get out the potting soil, tomato seeds, and a potato.
+So get out the potting soil, tomato seedlings, and a potato.
 You can use an ordinary potato from the grocery store, unless it has been treated to retard sprouting.
-From the way my potatoes sprout begin to sprout, my guess it most have not been treated.
+From the way my potatoes begin to sprout, my guess it most have not been treated.
 If you are uncomfortable with using one from the grocery store, seed potatoes can be purchased from nearly any seed catalog.

 Starting the Tomato Plants

 The tomatoes are best started in a shallow flat or even in peat pots.
 For an easier option, you can purchase peat pellets for a few dollars.
 They come in a flat disk of compressed peat.
 Simply follow the manufacturers directions to moisten the peat pellet.
 They will expand to create a nice little pot for your seeds.
 Place the pots on a tray and keep them moist.
 Place one or two tomato seeds in each pot.
 Seedlings will emerge in about a week.

 Find an old container large enough to hold you potato seed.
 An eight to twelve inch container that is at least eight inches deep will do the trick.
 If you intend to grow your pomato plant in this container, I would recommend getting a large bucket that will ultimately hold the growth of the potato tubers.